 Both boat crews and dock workers can suffer serious injuries from malfunctioning dams and locks.
 Proper operation of dams and locks is crucial to ensuring a safe river working environment.
 Any operational failure in these systems can result in severe injury or death.

-Maritime law is very complex and encompasses numerous rules, agreements, and statutes.
+Maritime law is very complex and encompasses many rules, agreements, and statutes.
 Some cases may be tried in state courts, while others may fall under federal court jurisdiction.

 Due to these complexities, it is critical to choose a maritime law attorney with the experience, knowledge, and resources necessary to effectively handle every aspect of your case.
-Karl Truman has extensive experience in these complex matters.
+Karl Truman and his team of maritime and Jones Act lawyers have extensive experience in these complex matters.
 He can help you pursue the justice and compensation you deserve for your injuries with professionalism and compassion.